High Voltage Direct Current

 How will it be used in the future?

 HVDC is being considered globally for renewable energy efforts.
 Since HVDC allows for more power to travel long distances with fewer lines and reduced losses, clean energy can efficiently travel to distant locations.
-Due to the large amounts of hydropower produced in Quebec, HVDC is being utilized in a transmission line linking Quebec to New York City.

 History: